How Do Gaps In Coverage Affect Car Insurance Rates?

 What Happens If I’m Caught Driving Without Insurance?

 Some people let car insurance lapse because they aren’t driving for a period of time.
-Other people, however, continue to drive while their car insurance is lapsed.
+Other people, however, continue to drive while their car insurance has lapsed.

 - Suspension of driver’s license